How to Repair Nail Pops on an Asphalt Shingle Roof

 - Roof Cement, Trowel-Applied (See on Amazon) or Roof Cement, Caulk Gun-Applied (See on Amazon)

 Lift the existing shingle right above the area where the nails are backing out.

 CAUTION: Do not over-lift the existing in-place shingles.
-Installation is best performed when the temperature is warm enough so the shingles can soften somewhat, so you can work with the shingles without cracking or breaking them.
+Repairs on asphalt shingle roofs are best done when the temperature is warm enough so the shingles can soften somewhat, so you can work with the shingles without cracking or breaking them.

-Lower the lifted shingle down onto the shingle beneath, firmly pressing the tabs into the roof cement to adhere the shingle flap.
+Lower the lifted shingle back down onto the shingle beneath it, firmly pressing the shingle tabs into the roof cement to adhere the shingle tabs.